Orientation for international students ( ISO) | return to top

 All students registered in undergraduate programs at St. Norbert College are charged a Student Health Fee.

 The college's student health insurance plan covers 100% of any health care costs incurred in Health and Wellness Services.
 For more information, please visit the Health and Wellness Services website.
 All international students are required to have health insurance.
 They must prove that their own insurance will cover them while they are in the U.S. or they will be automatically enrolled in the St. Norbert College student health insurance and the fee will be charged to their student account.
-The cost for student insurance for 2013-14 is $1401 for the year or $700 per semester.
+The cost for student insurance for 2014-15 is $2000 for the year or $100 per semester.
+The cost for 2015-16 has yet to be determined.

 Academic Advisement | return to top